-- New and used machinery, equipment, vehicles, and other tangible non-real estate property - Computer software purchased off the shelf - Qualified restaurant property, retail improvements, and leasehold improvements - For 2020, the expensing election is increased to \$1,040,000 and the investment ceiling to \$2,590,000.
+- New and used machinery, equipment, vehicles, and other tangible non-real estate property - Computer software purchased off the shelf - Qualified restaurant property, retail improvements, and leasehold improvements - For 2021, the expensing election is increased to \$1,050,000 and the investment ceiling to \$2,620,000.
 The amounts will be indexed for inflation going forward.
 Additionally, the election is limited to taxable income from any of your active trades or businesses.

 Deduct bonus depreciation.
 You will also want to consider taking advantage of bonus depreciation, which allows a business to take an immediate write-off of 100% of an asset's cost, beginning with assets purchased and placed in service after September 27, 2017.
 The TCJA increased the percentage of write-off from 50% to 100%.
-Beginning in 2018, this applies to new and used property.
-Previously, the rule applied only to new property.
+This applies to new and used property.